thewca/wca-regulations/wca-constitution.md

     - 2d3a1) Provide scrambles, ensure adherence to WCA Regulations, and make decisions on ambiguous situations during competitions;
     - 2d3a2) Note any incidents during competitions.
 Incidents include possible regulation violations or situations where regulations are unclear and a final ruling is debatable;
     - 2d3a3) Submit complete and properly formatted results to the Results Team;
     - 2d3a4) Submit a competition delegate report to the WCA Board.
-The delegate report must include any incidents that occurred during the competition, and may also include notes on general organization of the competition;
+The delegate report must include any incidents that occurred during the competition, and may also include notes on general organisation of the competition;
     - 2d3a5) Screen potential new Delegates as needed, and submit nominations for new Delegates to the WCA Board.

 ### Section E: WCA Results Team